vmware-tanzu/velero/design/backup-resource-list.md

 ### Changes in Backup controller

-The Backupper currently initialises a map to track the `backedUpItems` (https://github.com/heptio/velero/blob/1594bdc8d0132f548e18ffcc1db8c4cd2b042726/pkg/backup/backup.go#L269), this is passed down through GroupBackupper, ResourceBackupper and ItemBackupper.
-Moving the map initialisation to the BackupController will provide access to the resulting list there after a successful backup.
+The Backupper currently initialises a map to track the `backedUpItems` (https://github.com/heptio/velero/blob/1594bdc8d0132f548e18ffcc1db8c4cd2b042726/pkg/backup/backup.go#L269), this is passed down through GroupBackupper, ResourceBackupper and ItemBackupper where ItemBackupper records each backed up item.
+This property will be moved to the [Backup request struct](https://github.com/heptio/velero/blob/16910a6215cbd8f0bde385dba9879629ebcbcc28/pkg/backup/request.go#L11), allowing the BackupController to access it after a successful backup.

 The `backedUpItems` map is currently a flat structure and will need to be converted to the nested structure above, grouped by `schema.GroupResource`.